 Our lawyers have significant experience helping our education clients balance their educational and research missions with strategies that maximize the value of their real property assets.
-We provide legal guidance on projects that further our clients' educational missions, such as the conversion, expansion and redevelopment of facilities, including acquisitions and sales, master planning, development agreements, zoning and construction activities.
-We have also advised clients on the creation of sponsored research parks, and have a nationally-recognized practice in private-public partnerships for student housing.
+We provide legal guidance on projects that further our clients’ educational missions, such as the conversion, expansion, and redevelopment of facilities, including acquisitions and sales, master planning, development agreements, zoning, and construction activities.
+We have also advised clients on the creation of sponsored research parks and have a nationally recognized practice in public-private partnerships on projects that include academic facilities, academic medical facilities, and student housing.

 Taft has extensive experience in advising nonprofit organizations, foundations, and tax-exempt entities in all aspects of their organization and operation.
 We counsel clients on a wide range of issues, including governance, foundations, endowment funds, charitable giving and planned giving programs, and fundraising, as well as tax matters such as unrelated business income, intermediate sanctions, and joint ventures.